psychemedia/sin-eater-resources/src/_folklore_1892.md

 ### Gertrude Hope's New Evidence

 In the meantime, additional evidence was to find its own way into the pages of *Folklore*.
-Just over a year after Hartland's paper was published, in [Volume IV No. III](https://archive.org/details/folklore04folkuoft/page/392/mode/2up?q=SIN-EATER), p392-3, another correspondent, writing at the end of July, 1893, claims to have found additional, and *current* evidence of the tradition existing in England:
+Just over a year after Hartland's paper was published, in [Volume IV No. III](https://archive.org/details/folklore04folkuoft/page/392/mode/2up?q=SIN-EATER), p392-3, another correspondent, Gertrude Hope, writing at the end of July, 1893, claims to have found additional, and *current* evidence of the tradition existing in England:

 ```{index} single: funeral biscuit ; Market Drayton
 :name: custom:funeralbiscuit:marketdrayton)